Why Choose Cut2D Pro?

-Cut2D Pro allows you to work with any job size meaning that there are no limitations to the size of part or material that you can work with.
+Our VCarve Pro and Cut2D Pro allows you to work with any job size meaning that there are no limitations to the size you want to work with.

-Cut2D Desktop only supports job sizes up to a maximum of 24.0 inches x 24.0 inches (600mm x 600mm).
-You can cut jobs larger than this limit but you will need to use the Toolpath Tiling feature to cut the job in sections.
+VCarve Desktop & Cut2D Desktop only support job sizes up to a maximum of 25.0 inches x 25.0 inches without tiling.
+You can cut jobs larger than this limit but you will need to use the Toolpath Tilingfeature to cut the job in sections.

 Create Merged Toolpath

 The Create Merged Toolpath function allows you to combine toolpaths that use the same tool into a single, new, toolpath that is generally more efficient than cutting the constituent toolpaths independently.
 This can be particularly useful if you want a complete individual part to be cut before the CNC moves onto the next piece as it can merge the toolpaths into individual components.

 The Create Setup Job Sheet command allows you to create a summary sheet that details all the important information you will need at your CNC machine when you come to run the toolpaths.
 This can be used as a reference to ensure you have the setup correct, have loaded the correct tool etc. It can also be used to archive with an old job as a quick reference file to see what the job the looked like and the machining that was involved for that project.